-BUSINESS CE GA Small Business RTIFICATIONS i ITY BUSINESS ENTERPRIS , ,, Women Owned panic - Latino African American GA Resident Business Not Applicable Minority Business Ce Prefer Not to Disclose tive American cific Islander Asian American Not Applicable Not Applicable FIEIEI NOLLO DISCIOSI efer Not to Disclose Not Applicable Based on Georgia law (OCGA 50-5-21) (3) "S Inployees OR \$30 million or less in gross rece Georgia resident business is defined as an oposal to the state or a new business that is ace from which business is conducted shall r VETERAN-OWNED SMALL Nonveteran-owned Small Bu SECTION 4: REQUESTED FEI/TIN Change (Cannot change ipts per year. by business that regularly maintain domiciled in Georgia and which resolution include a post office box, a lea BUSINESS (Check Assiness Veteran-ov CHANGE(S) - (C as a place from which business is egularly maintains a place from w sed private mailbox, site trailer, o ALL That Apply) wned Small Business s physically conducted in Georgia for at le thich business is physically conducted in C r temporary structure.
-Service Disabled VOSB ast one year prior to any bid or Business Name Change 1099 Eligible Cannot change to no 1099 Addr ID # Agency Liaiso 1099 - M Enter Code (Re (01 is the only code available for the 1099 - NEC) Reactivate Supplier Profile Deactivate Supplier Profile with the SCR.)
-Add Additional Business Change Existing Business Address Enter Add dr ID # to change: (Agency Liaisons are required to enter A .ddr ID # to change) Change/Add Payment / Alt Name to an existin g address (if payable to a d ifferent name).
-Payment Alt Name: Classification Change: Attorney (Agency Liaisons are required to ch eck one for Classification Changes Student Supplier Non-minority Gov Non-State of GA Non-Supplier Supplier Minority Statewide Contract (DOAS US e Only) HCM Vendor Other (Provided details in the Commen ts section below) Comments AGENCY USE ONLY SE By my signature below, I cert true, and is associated with t ify that all reasonable effort has been made e to submit information that • AGENCY LIAISON NAME AGENCY LIAIS SON SIGNATURE DATE B/U#
+BUSINESS CE GA Small Business ERTIFICATIONS Women Owned ITY BUSINESS ENTERPRI: panic - Latino SE (51% ownership) African American GA Resident Business Minority Business Ce tive American Asian American Not Applicable Prefer Not to Disclos cific Islander Not Applicable Not Applicable Trefer Not to Disolos efer Not to Disclose 1401 / гррпоавіс Based on Georgia law (OCGA 50-5-21) (3) "imployees OR \$30 million or less in gross reciperations of the state of a new business that is ace from which business is conducted shall eipts per year. ny business that regularly maintain domiciled in Georgia and which r ns a place from which business is egularly maintains a place from w s physically conducted in Georgia for at le east one year prior to any bid or VETERAN-OWNED SMALL BUSINESS (Check ALL That Apply) Nonveteran-owned Small Bu usiness Veteran-ov vned Small Business Service Disabled VOSB Prefer Not to Disclose SECTION 4: REQUESTE D CHANGE(S) - (C heck ALL That Ap oply) FEI/TIN Change (Cannot change Business Name Change 1099 Eligible Cannot change to n 1099 Addr ID # Agency Liais on-eligible if supplier is already 1099 1099 - M Enter Code (R (01 is the only code available for the Reactivate Supplier Profi le Deactivate Supplier Profil itten justification from the supplier with the SCR.)
+Add Additional Business , Change Existing Busines (Agency Liaisons are required to enter A Addr ID # to change) Change/Add Payment Alt Name to an existir ng address (if payable to a d ifferent name).
+Payment Alt Name: Classification Change: Attorney (Agency Liaisons are required to check HCM neck one for Classification Changes Student Supplier Non-minority Gov Non-State of GA Non-Supplier Supplier Minority Statewide Contract (DOAS U se Only) HCM Vendor Other (Provided details in the Comme nts section below) Comments AGENCY USE ONLY SE By my signature below, I cer true, and is associated with tify that all reasonable effort has been made e to submit information tha • AGENCY LIAISON NAME AGENCY I IAI SON SIGNATURE DATE B/U#

+Attachment G

-Attachment I SUPPLIER CHANGE REQUEST FORM INSTRUCTIONS
+SUPPLIER CHANGE REQUEST FORM INSTRUCTIONS